mykemorgan/js-examples/README.md

 ### Directories

-#### interviews
-An area for some interview questions.
-Phone screen so far, maybe in person later as well.

 #### basics
 Random basic stuff before it gets too big to put into it's own area.

 #### data_structures
-Implement some data structures in Javascript.
+Implement some data structures in Javascript for fun.

 #### jquery
 jQuery examples and tutorials.